 Keyser state runner-up for 1st time; Tornado fall to Winfield, 5-2, in AA title game

-May 23—SOUTH CHARLESTON, W.Va. — Keyser advanced to the Class AA state championship game for the first time in school history where it fell to Winfield, 5-2, on Thursday.
+May 24—SOUTH CHARLESTON, W.Va. — Keyser advanced to the Class AA state championship game for the first time in school history where it fell to Winfield, 5-2, on Thursday.

+"Overall with our run through states, it was awesome," Keyser head coach Colton Jones said.
+"I'm proud of the girls working hard the last two days.
+It was hot down there both days.
+We battled through a lot.

+"We had to move some people around and all the girls contributed."

-Keyser, which would've needed to defeat Winfield twice for the title because it entered with a 2-0 record in the tournament, jumped out to a 2-0 lead in the second inning thanks to a two-RBI single to right field by Brielle Root.
+Keyser, which would've needed to defeat Winfield twice for the title because the Generals had a 2-0 tournament record, jumped out to a 2-0 lead in the second inning thanks to a two-run single to right field by Brielle Root.

 Winfield answered with a pair of RBI singles by Emeri Nelson and Evelyn Loyd in the bottom half, and it took the lead for good on a knock by Alex Hurley in the third.